OneIdentity/ansible-authentication-services/roles/ad_user_conflicts/README.md

 # `ad_user_conflicts` Role

-The `ad_user_conflicts` role creates CSV and HTML reports that list all Unix computers in Active Directory in the requested scope.
+The `ad_user_conflicts` role creates CSV and HTML reports that list all users with Unix User ID numbers (UID numbers) assigned to other Unix-enabled user account.

 ## Requirements